emberjs/rfcs/text/0985-v2-addon-by-default.md

 ## Summary

-`@embroider/addon-blueprint` has been in progress for a while,
+`@embroider/addon-blueprint` has been in progress for a while, it's good stuff.

 ## Motivation

 We want to encourage folks use v2 addons instead of the classic addon blueprint.

+V1 addons are built by apps on every boot, every build.
+V2 addons are built at publish time, so the app can build faster.

 ## Detailed design